-Luckily, Draft Dashboard let you use it for 30 days for only $1.
-That will give you plenty of time to not only learn the software but to apply it to your contests and ensure it’s generating positive results.
+Luckily, Draft Dashboard let you use it for a full 30 days for only $1.
+That will give you plenty of time to not only learn the software, but to apply it to your contests and ensure it’s generating positive results.

 Draft Dashboard Promo Codes, Coupons, & Other Promotions

 Outside of their $1 subscription promotion, Draft Dashboard does not provide any special deals or discounts for multi-month plans.
-However, they do conduct a referral program that can help recoup your subscription fees.
+However, they do host a referral program that can help recoup your subscription fees.

 When you refer anyone to Draft Dashboard, you will get 50% of their monthly fees for life.
-Simply refer two of your buddies, and you’ll essentially have free access to the tool.
-Add a few more and you also have some DFS cash to play with each week.
+Simply refer two of your buddies, and you’ll essentially have free access to the tool for as long as they maintain their membership.
+Recruit a few more friends and you also even have some DFS cash to play with each week.

 There is no limit to how many referrals you can make, so you could actually make money promoting Draft Dashboard.
 Their top affiliate currently earns over $3,000 per month!

 Effective Tools to Research & Build Winning Lineups

 Draft Dashboard’s tools help you build lineups in a quick, intuitive manner.
 Their proprietary software helps you analyze weekly slates from the high level (team-level metrics) down to player-specific statistics.

 A suite of research tools to simplify lineup creation

 Success in DFS always starts with thorough research.
 Draft Dashboard offers several productive tools to streamline your player analysis so you can build more lineups for more contests.